 Yes, it is Pancake Day, a food that's yummy and when thrown harmless - perfect for our CafeAnons!

-Pancakes are being whipped up in the cafe kitchen as we speak and will be served hot with butter and syrup, or as BabyBlue likes them with chocolate chip embeded in them and served without adornment.
+Pancakes are being whipped up in the cafe kitchen as we speak and will be served hot with butter and syrup, your choices of fruits and garnish and chocolate bits for the IHOP fans amongst us.

 Bette's Oceanview Diner, 1807 Fourth St. (between Virginia Street and Hearst Avenue), Berkeley, CA; (510) 644-3230.
 Open daily for breakfast and lunch.

 2 tablespoons sugar

 2 teaspoons baking powder